groovy-tutorial/groovy-tutorial/manuscript/08/08_09_Final.md

 In the code above the `submitAssignment` method calls the `Assignment` constructor to create a new instance.
 This helps make sure that the student can't mysteriously change their answers after submitting.
-You can see that it's a pretty simple example a more complex classes will make this very difficult, especially if they have internal state that is hard to reach.
+You can see that it's a pretty simple example and a more complex classes will make this very difficult, especially if they have internal state that is hard to reach.

 The third option is to have a class implement the `Cloneable` interface.
 If a third-party class provides this then you're